Con O'Callaghan (Gaelic footballer): Inter-county

-In November 2017, O'Callaghan won his first football All-Star award and was also named as the All Stars Young Footballer of the Year.
+In November 2017, O'Callaghan won his first football All-Star award and was also named as the GAA/GPA Young Footballer of the Year.

 He provided the assist for Niall Scully's goal in the 2018 All-Ireland Senior Football Championship Final.

 By 2019, his physical development had reached remarkable proportions.
 Never physically light to begin with, he sported a shaven head to add to his tougher image.
 According to Alan Brogan, O'Callaghan had built a gym at the back of his house.
 In the 11th minute of a game against Roscommon, O'Callaghan collected a pass by Brian Fenton from above his head past the "D" and fell onto his twisted right leg.
 His former Dublin under-21 manager Dessie Farrell later remarked on the fall: "It was a model for a cruciate [injury], wasn't it?...
 I thought he was hurt the way he landed there for sure, but it's just a mark of his athleticism".
 O'Callaghan rose from the awkward fall without effort, immediately hopped the ball and sent it over the bar for a point.
 In the All-Ireland semi-final, he scored two goals past Lee Keegan and took a fierce hit from Mayo goalkeeper Rob Hennelly but was unaffected.

+O'Callaghan was named captain of the Dublin senior football team ahead of the 2025 championship; he succeeded James McCarthy, who retired the previous year, after the captaincy was rotated during the 2025 National Football League.